 - In the Red Mars trilogy, the Martians frequently practice "guerrilla climatology" such as seeding very prolific and efficient plants in an area to drive up the local oxygen concentration, then starting a wildfire.

-- A Song of Ice and Fire: The hint is in the name of the series: we are dealing with a world of some seriously messed-up seasons.
+- A Song of Ice and Fire: The hint is in the name of the series: we are dealing with a world of some seriously messed-up seasons that mainly hit one continent of it (one other, at least, does get much more mildly affected — but, it's to nowhere near the same degree).
 And, if that wasn't enough, there are always the words of House Stark: Winter Is Coming.
-When it does arrive, of course people will try to fight in it!
+When it does arrive in Westeros, of course people will try to fight in it.

 - Watership Down: The storm breaks just at the right time to stop their rabbits escaping from Efrafa from being annihilated by General Woundwort and his Owsla.
 It's even implied this is due to supernatural causes.
 However the storm also hampers the escapees, whereas the more disciplined Efrafan Owsla rally and nearly prevent the escape.